Online and phone counselling for people living with, or beyond, cancer

 Maybe cancer leaves you feeling isolated, like life is going on around you but you’re stuck on the sidelines looking on.

-As if you don’t have the same purpose or control in your life now, it’s become dominated by being a patient, like that’s now a bigger part of who you are then being the parent, partner, worker you were before your diagnosis.
+As if you don’t have the same purpose or control in your life now, it’s become dominated by being a patient, like that’s now a bigger part of who you are than being the person, parent, partner, worker you were before your diagnosis.
+Research by Maggie’s shows that the mental and emotional impacts of cancer are often harder to cope with than the physical impacts.

 Because I’m experienced in hearing cancer stories, I ‘get it’.
 Because I’m a neutral person and not part of your life in any other way, you don’t have to edit yourself as you won’t worry, or burden or upset me.
 You can say the un-sayable things and you can swear if you want to, that’s quite normal.
 Sessions quite often include humour, sometimes black humour, too.